mehulagg/gitlab/doc/user/clusters/agent/index.md

   - Specify the `ws` scheme (such as `ws://GitLab.host.tld:80/-/kubernetes-agent`) to use an unencrypted WebSockets connection.
   - `grpc` scheme can be used if both Agent and Server are installed in one cluster.
 In this case, you may specify `kas-address` value as
     `grpc://gitlab-kas.<your-namespace>:5005`) to use gRPC directly.
 Here `gitlab-kas` is the name of the service created by `gitlab-kas` chart, and `your-namespace` is the namespace where the chart was installed.
-Encrypted gRPC is not supported yet.
-Follow the [Support TLS for gRPC communication issue](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent/-/issues/7)
+Note that `grpc` is not enabled by default, and you will need to set Encrypted gRPC is not supported yet.
+Follow the
+    [Support TLS for gRPC communication issue](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent/-/issues/7)
     for progress updates.
 - If you defined your own secret name, replace `gitlab-agent-token` with your secret name in `secretName:` section.